quasarstream/PHP-FFmpeg-video-streaming/README.md

 AYazdanpanah\FFMpegStreaming\FFMpeg::create()// it can pass the configuration and logger to the method  or it can be null
     ->open('/var/www/media/videos/test.mp4') // the path to the video ->DASH()
-    ->HEVC() // the format of the video.for use another formats, see Traits\Formats ->autoGenerateRepresentations() // auto generate representations
+    ->HEVC() // the format of the video.
+For using another formats, see Traits\Formats ->autoGenerateRepresentations() // auto generate representations
     ->setAdaption('id=0,streams=v id=1,streams=a') // set the adaption.
     ->save(); // it can pass a path to the method or it can be null